Chronology of World War II

 New Guinea

-On Biak the American forces resume the offensive to break out of their beleagured beachhead.
-The 163rd Inf Regt remains to man the beachhead, while the 186th, supported by artillery and tanks, moves north toward the plateau in the center of the island, repulsing several vigorous Japanese counterattacks from north and south.
-Units of the 162nd Inf move out from another small beachhead across the jungle toward the central plateau to join up with the 186th Regt.
+On Biak, TF HURRICANE begins and offensive to break out of their beleagured beachhead.
+The 163rd Infantry Regiment remains to man the beachhead, while the 186th, supported by artillery and tanks, moves north toward an airstrip on an inland plateau in the center of the island, repulsing several vigorous Japanese counterattacks from north and south.
+Units of the 162nd Infantry move out from another small beachhead across the jungle toward the central plateau to join up with the 186th Regiment.
 The Japanese cut the main coast road.

-Around Aitape on the mainland the Japanese are still attacking and forcing the American 1st battalion of the 126th Inf to contract their beachhead.
+In the Hollandia-Aitape area, ALAMO Force gives Gen Patrick permission to keep the rest of the 163rd Infantry until the arrival of a 6th Division detachment.
+Around Aitape on the mainland the Japanese are still attacking and forcing the American 1st Battalion of the 126th Infantry to contract their beachhead.

 [rarrrarr | rarrrarr]